Christian attitudes towards Freemasonry: The Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints has a longstanding policy of maintaining no official position on Freemasonry.
+As of 2019, The Church of Jesus Christ of Latter-day Saints has taken the position that its members may become Freemasons, and that Freemasons may be baptized into the LDS Church.
 Some people, however, see links between the two movements in practice, structure, and symbolism, which go back to the church's origins.

-Although the impact of Freemasonry in LDS Church doctrine is the subject of intense debate, it is known that Joseph Smith Sr., the father of the church's founder and first president, Joseph Smith, became a Freemason in 1816.
+Although the impact of Freemasonry in LDS Church doctrine is the subject of intense debate, it is believed by some that Joseph Smith Sr., the father of the church's founder and first president, Joseph Smith, became a Freemason in 1816.
+Recent research casts doubt on this belief.
 Joseph Smith, likewise, became a Freemason in 1842, when the church was headquartered in Nauvoo, Illinois.
 He and hundreds of his followers—including his first four successors as church president—all became Freemasons.
 Shortly after becoming a Freemason, Smith introduced the church's temple endowment ceremony, which contained some symbols and language closely paralleling some of the rituals of Freemasonry.

-When the church relocated to Utah in 1847 after Smith's death, Brigham Young was unsuccessful in establishing masonic lodges in the Utah Territory.
-This was due to several factors, but the church's practice of polygamy and the strong anti-Mormon sentiment of the era greatly contributed.
-Distrust between members of the church and Masons grew throughout the second half of the 1800s.
+When the LDS Church relocated to Utah in 1847 after Smith's death, Brigham Young allegedly attempted and failed to establish Masonic Lodges in the Utah Territory.
+This alleged failure was supposedly due to several factors; the LDS Church's practice of polygamy and the strong anti-Mormon sentiment of the era would have been significant factors.
+Distrust between LDS Church members and Masons grew throughout the second half of the 1800s.